 We're looking for an inspirational people person to join us as an Assistant Manager in our Edinburgh Stockbridge shop.
 You will be pivotal in assisting the Shop Manager in leading and empowering a team of volunteers to engage with the local community on Shelter's cause, maximising the contribution of gifts of time from volunteers, the gifts of products from our donors and the gift of income from our customers.

 You will be the ambassador of Shelter on the high street; raising vital money for our cause.
 If you want to make a real difference to people at risk of homelessness, this is a unique opportunity to do just that.

-We offer a wide range of benefits including 30 days annual leave, enhanced maternity/paternity leave and interest free travel loans.
-Our employees also have access to a tenancy deposit loan, cycle to work scheme and an employee assistance programme.
+We offer a wide range of benefits, including 30 days of annual leave (pro rata), enhanced family friendly policies, childcare vouchers, pension and interest free travel loans.
+Our employees also have access to a tenancy deposit loan, payroll giving, cycle to work scheme and an employee assistance programme.

 About the role